benkuly/trixnity/website/docs/client/features.md

 Because reactive UIs are really common, Trixnity wants to give the UI access to data in a reactive way.
 There are only a few databases, that support listeners and this would limit support for multiple supported databases.
-That's way an intermediate layer based on Kotlin Flows has been introduced.
+That's why an intermediate layer based on Kotlin Flows has been introduced.
 This intermediate layer reads values directly from a generic database layer and also writes changes to it.
 The values are kept in this layer as long as they are subscribed.
 This means, that if someone else subscribes a value, he will immediately get the value without an additional